Indiana Department of Natural Resources: National & State Registers - Application Process

 Search for information on properties registered in state and national registers of historic places.

-Because property owners do not neccessarily live in the houses they owned, or may have lived with additional people (family members, tenants, service staff), you will haveto use Goshen City Directories to determine who lived in the house.
+Because property owners do not necessarily live in the houses they owned, or may have lived with additional people (family members, tenants, service staff), you will have to use Goshen City Directories to determine who lived in the house.
 From the directories, you can often determine more than the name of the individuals living in the house: occupations, marital status, ownership of telephones, and other historical nuggets may be gleaned from city directories.
+However, note that directories at least through 1906 and possibly through the 1920s, do not have a way to look up information by street address.
+For directories from at least 1933 on, there are street address indexes.

 Again, you will want to take excellent notes as you do this research!

 Another source of good information about residents is the census enumeration sheets.
-You can search Ancestry.com from the Good Library, the Mennonite Historical Library, the Mennonite Church USA Archives, or any of the computer labs on campus only.
+You can search Ancestry.com from on campus only.
+This means you need to use either a campus computer or make sure your device is logged into the GC Network via the gc wireless network.
+Additionally there are only 10 users allowed at the same time, so please close your browser when you are done.
 However, you cannot search ancestry by address.
-Therefore, you might find it easier to search for residents of the house using the microfilm copies of the census in the collections of the Elkhart County HIstorical Museum.
-Check for informaiton about residents of the house in the 1900, 1910, 1920, 1930, and 1940 census.
+Therefore, you might find it easier to search for residents of the house using the microfilm copies of the census in the collections of the Elkhart County Historical Museum.
+Check for information about residents of the house in the 1900, 1910, 1920, 1930, and 1940 census.